DivyanshPaliwal/FSD_NanoProject/README.md

 # FSD_NanoProject
-This is a simple project made using HTMML,CSS,JavaScript and NodeJs Following are the contributers and their contributions- Mradul Sharma- HTML
+This is a simple project made using HTMML,CSS,JavaScript and NodeJs.
+Following are the contributers and their contributions- Mradul Sharma- HTML
   Drishti Sah- CSS